-Choosing to minor in Security Studies requires successful completion of a number of substantive courses as well as additional reading outside of these courses.
-Students pursuing the minor should complete at least three courses in the field during their first four semesters in the doctoral program.
-They will then sit for Qualifying Exams in the August following their second year in the program.
+Choosing to minor in Security Studies requires successful completion of a number of substantive courses as well as significant additional reading outside of these courses.
+Students minoring in Security Studies should complete at least three courses in the field during their first four semesters.
+Students will then sit for their Qualifying Exams in the August following their second year in the program.
 Students who are pursuing advanced language training that is pertinent to their field of study may request modifications of this schedule.
 Changes for this or any other reason must be approved in writing by the Director of Graduate Studies.

 Students who intend to seek academic positions upon completion of their dissertation should discuss with their advisor whether majoring in IR and minoring in Security Studies will unduly narrow the categories of jobs for which they will be competitive.
 All students pursuing the Security Studies minor must complete at least one course in at least two of the four conventional subfields of political science (American Politics, Comparative Politics, International Relations, and Political Theory).

 Students who minor in Security Studies are required to take PSC 749: International Security Theory and at least two of the following courses:

 - PSC 700: Homeland Security – Federal Political and Implementation Challenges

 - PSC 706: U.S. National Security: Defense and Foreign Policy

 - PSC 754: International Conflict & Peace

 - ANT 673: Peace & Conflict in the Balkans

 - PAI 727: Responding to Proliferation of Weapons of Mass Destruction